 Whether you aspire to be a translator or just want to perfect your language and regional knowledge, this experience is like no other.
-Working together with Russian colleagues and living with a host family, you will be using Russian in nearly every day-to-day interaction and you’ll get to experience Russia the way locals do.
+Working together with Russian colleagues and living with a host family, you will be using Russian all day every day.

 Q: What is it like?

 The main objective of your day-to-day work will be to translate text from Russian to English and proofread text translated by your Russian colleagues.

 To get a sense for what this involves, take as an example a recent project.
 The client is a Voronezh NGO, set up to promote inbound tourism.
 It originally focused on tourists from nearby regions.
 However, its mission expanded to include international tourists as well.
 It needed help translating its promotional materials into English.

 Your project could be as complex as the one above, as simple as translating bank statements and passports, or as unique as an English-language voice-over for an ad campaign.
 All depends on what we have available at the time of your internship.
 Your internship will be part-time (i.e. 20 hours per week), so you will still have time to spend with friends, explore the city, and pursue any other interests you have.